 Finally within your view you can access the react files, like this:

-As a warning, this process is quite a fiddley and may take a few hours to get working.
+As a warning, this process is quite fiddley and may take a few hours to get working.
 I very much doubt you will be able to left and shift this code without some customization.
 If you follow the steps above of getting webpack to output files into the C# app with a meta.json file to pass any required config the C# app needs you should have a working react application within your C# project.
-Enjoy!
+Happy Coding!